IRS Audits in San Diego

-At Delia Law, we specialize in tax law and resolution services in San Diego, California.
-As experienced tax attorneys and enrolled agents, we understand the stress and complexities of undergoing an IRS audit.
+At Delia Law, we are experienced in federal tax law and IRS resolution services in San Diego.
+As skilled tax attorneys and enrolled agents, we understand the stress and complexities of undergoing an IRS audit.
 That’s why we offer comprehensive assistance to individuals and businesses facing this situation.

-Why You Should Always Consider Hiring a Tax Lawyer
+Why You Should Always Consider Hiring an IRS Tax Lawyer

-We work with our clients to ensure that they have all the necessary documentation to support their tax returns, and we represent them during the audit process to protect their rights.
-Whether our clients are facing a correspondence audit, an office audit, or a field audit, we are here to help them navigate the IRS audit process confidently.
+We work with our clients to ensure that they have all the necessary documentation to support their tax returns, and we represent them during the IRS audit process to protect their rights.
+Whether our clients are facing an IRS correspondence audit, an IRS office audit, or an IRS field audit, we are here to help them navigate the IRS audit process confidently.

-If the audit results in changes to their tax returns, we can assist our clients with the appeals process, negotiate a payment plan with the IRS, or help resolve any other tax issues that may arise.
-Our goal is to provide personalized and practical solutions to our client’s tax problems.
+If the IRS audit results in changes to their tax returns, we can assist our clients with the IRS appeals process, negotiate a payment plan with the IRS, or help resolve any other IRS tax issues that may arise.
+Our goal is to provide personalized and practical solutions to our client’s IRS tax problems.